top of page

 For LGBTQIA2S+ Clients: You Are Not Overreacting

-If you are queer, trans, nonbinary, or gender-expansive, and you feel hypervigilant, exhausted, or afraid — especially if your identity is being publicly debated or legislated — your body is responding to threat, not imagination.
+If you identify as queer, trans, nonbinary, or gender-expansive, and you feel hypervigilant, exhausted, or afraid—especially if your identity is being publicly debated or legislated—your body is responding to threat, not imagination.

 Therapy can offer: